San Bruno Mountain: Geology, Topography, & Climate

-The mountain pairs two parallel ranges separated by the Guadalupe Valley and Colma Canyon and united by a "saddle".
+The mountain pairs two parallel ranges separated by the Guadalupe Valley and Colma Canyon and united by a saddle.
 The lower north range (also called Crocker Hills) attains a peak of 850 ft.
 The south range rises abruptly from Merced Valley at the south to the 1319 ft Radio Peak in a horizontal distance of only 0.8 mi.
 Slightly to the east of the highest peak, south of the main range, a small block reaches 581 ft in South San Francisco, named Sign Hill for the large letters there since the 1920s.
 An even-smaller block rising 246 ft is now called Siplichiquin Hill to memorialize the nearby ancient Ramaytush shoreline hamlet.
 Into the early 1900s, San Francisco Bay still lapped directly against the eastern flank of San Bruno Mountain; but today the entire bay shoreline is fill.

+With two drops with the biggest drop around 8 feet, the dubbed "South San Francisco Waterfall" appears seasonally especially in the winter after heavy rainfall and could last for a day and a half before drying up.

 The region is drained by two streams: Guadalupe Valley Creek flows east between the two ranges to reach the Bay north of Brisbane - most of it now runs through underground culverts.
-Colma Creek rises from a source in San Bruno Mountain State and County Park, runs west into Colma Canyon, then turns southeast and runs south along the base of the mountain (fed by Twelve-Mile Creek along Westborough Boulevard, and at least eight other streams) until it reaches the San Francisco Bay north of San Francisco International Airport.
-Steelhead trout historically swam nearly to the headwaters of Colma Creek to spawn; boats carried supplies up to the Southern Pacific stop (now Molloy's Tavern on Old Mission Road in Colma).
+Colma Creek rises from a source in San Bruno Mountain State and County Park, runs west into Colma Canyon, then turns southeast and runs south along the base of the mountain (fed by Twelve-Mile Creek along Westborough Boulevard, and at least eight other streams) until it reaches the San Francisco Bay north of San Francisco International Airport. steelhead trout historically swam nearly to the headwaters of Colma Creek to spawn; boats carried supplies up to the Southern Pacific stop (now Molloy's Tavern on Old Mission Road in Colma).
 Seasonal creeks to drain runoff cut ravines in the south face; after a heavy rain a 12-foot waterfall regularly appears in Juncus ravine behind Hillside School, others may be found in Guadalupe canyon.